James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 • The Life of Mary Magdalene, Christine Luckritz-Marquis

 There are several highlights here.
 The Adoration of the Magi is only extant in a form of Old Turkic known as Old Uyghur, discovered in Turfan, brought to Berlin, moved to Moscow after World War II and subsequently lost.
-A clear copy was made of the four pages which make up this short story.
+A clear copy of the four pages of this short story was made.
 The infant Jesus speaks to the magi when they offer their gifts and breaks off a chunk of stone from his cradle “like breaking off bread” and gives it to them.
-The stone is too heavy for them to carry, and their horse is unable to carried either.
-The manage to throw the stone in a well, and a great sign appeared in the sky.
-They realize the stone was a jewel. but they were not worthy.
+The stone is too heavy for them to carry, and their horse is unable to carry either.
+They managed to throw the stone in a well, and a great sign appeared in the sky.
+They realize the stone is a jewel, but they were not worthy.
 At this point, an angel appears, and they do not return to King Herod.
 The text breaks off after Herod kills the priest Zechariah (cf. Prot.
 James 23-24) and realizes the Magi have left.

-There are two accounts of intriguing persons in the Gospels, The Life of Judas and The Life of Mary Magdalene.
+There are two accounts of intriguing persons in the Gospels: The Life of Judas and The Life of Mary Magdalene.
 The Life of Judas is a medieval Latin text, although also extant in Greek and Armenian.
 Translations of the Latin and Armenian texts appear in this volume.
 Judas’s father was warned in a dream his son would eventually kill him, so when Judas was born, his father pierced the child’s legs and threw him in some bushes.
 He was rescued by some shepherds and raised by a woman named Scariot.
-As an adult Judas served king Herod, and when to a field to gather fruit for the king.
+As an adult, Judas served King Herod and went to a field to gather fruit for the king.
 Judas kills owner of the field in order to take his fruit, naturally this is Judas’s father.
 Herod protects him from revenge and the king counsels him to marry the dead man’s wife.
-So Judas killed his father and marries his mother.
+So Judas kills his father and marries his mother.
 His mother sees the scars on his legs and realizes Judas is her son, both realize they have committed a great wickedness.

 • The Acts of Nereus and Achilleus, Richard I. Pervo